 New Genres is rooted in the avant-garde traditions that emerged in the early 20th century, and is fundamental to the formation of Modern and Contemporary Art.
 New Genres seeks students who wish to develop the art of the future.

 Students will receive instructions and have access to audio and video production, lighting equipment, green screen, sound recording studio, digital printers, video editing software, animation tools, and basic book-binding equipment.

 New Genre Beginner This introduction to New Genres includes video, sound, performance, installation and other media based arts.
 Students use critical thinking to develop conceptual and material processes.
 Skills and tools explored in this course include the use of digital technologies, recording equipment, and editing methods.

-In this course each student concentrates on a specific conceptual approach to methods and materials.
+New Genre Advanced In this course each student concentrates on a specific conceptual approach to methods and materials.
 New Genres Advanced builds on the ideas and skills learned in the beginning course.
 Individual exploration is emphasized through a deeper knowledge of tools, processes and critical discourse.
 May be repeated once (i.e., taken twice).

 Daniel Bozhkov is an artist who employs a variety of media, from fresco to performance, installation and video.
 He works with professionals from different fields, operating as an amateur intruder/visitor, who also functions as a producer of new meaning into seemingly closed systems.